keskival/universal-embodiment/README.md

 Multi-agent competitive deconflicting is a set of self-supervised objectives which allow the system to separate the explaining factors of the observation dynamics into a set of agent representations.
 Agent representations impose coherence on the intents which are conditioned by the agent and its history, which in turn impose coherence on the actions for each agent.
 Additionally, depending on signal modalities, there might be a need to impose connectedness and locality objectives for each agent.

 Hierarchical agents can be represented as compositions conditioned by the higher level representations.

+In practice this is something that happens within the observation prediction relation.

 ## Ego Control